thkwznk/aseprite-scripts/ROADMAP.md

 - [Improvement] From Aseprite v1.3-rc2 - add a new menu group for the Brush Transformations options

-Update v2.0.0:

-- [Feature] Add options to scale the brush

 ## Go To

 Unreleased: